Recipes

 Tracy can display Tracy bar panels and Bluescreens for AJAX requests and redirects.
 Tracy creates its own sessions, stores data in its own temporary files, and uses a tracy-session cookie.

-Tracy can also be configured to use a native PHP session, which is started before Tracy is turned on:
+Tracy can also be configured to use a native PHP session, which must be started before enabling Tracy:

 session_start();